TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 20/John 20.12.md

 ---

-and she beholdeth two angels in white sitting, one at the head, and one at the feet, where the body of Jesus had lain.
+and she saw two angels in white sitting, one at the head, and one at the feet, where the body of Jesus had lain.